krassowski/declarative-parser/README.md

 Three docstring formats are supported: Google, NumPy and reStructuredText, with the default being Google.

+PS.
+It works with functions too; see the documentation of [FunctionParser](http://declarative-parser.readthedocs.io/en/latest/constructor_parser.html#declarative_parser.constructor_parser.FunctionParser).

 ### Practical

 What if you only want to show licence of your program? or version?
 Is there a need to write a separate logic?